Graphic promoting a blog article about the rural equine veterinarian shortage and the challenges faced by rural horse practitioners.

 We often talk about how to fix the veterinarian, but we rarely talk about how to fix the relationship.

-As one of our community members, Dr. Bruno Ros BVetBio BVSc (Hons), pointed out in a recent discussion: “I have never seen a program to educate horse owners to be decent clients.”
-He’s right.
+As one of our veterinary community members, Dr. Bruno Ros BVetBio BVSc (Hons), pointed out in a recent discussion: “I have never seen a program to educate horse owners to be decent clients.”
+He’s 100% right.

 Sustainability in this profession isn’t just about a veterinarian’s ability to drive faster or work longer; it requires a fundamental shift in the Veterinary-Client-Patient Relationship (VCPR).